zoffixznet/DelironUI/README.md

 ### Using UI Elements

-Specify the UI element by apply several class names to it. e.g.:
+Specify the UI element by applying several class names to an appropriate element in the markup. e.g.:

 ```html
     <a href="/foo" class="dui plain button">This is a button</a>